Eshuwu/selenium-automated-facebook-scraper/README.md

 3.After going on nth URL, it looks for the details by visiting the html attributes like phone number,address,website and name.

-4.It then creates a jsonbin (if it doesnt already exits),and then inserts the details in it.
+4.It then creates a jsonbin (if it does not exit),and then inserts the details in it.

-5.Creates a backup CSV file where we can perform certain operations on it.
+5.Creates a backup CSV file where we can perform certain operations.

-6.Saves the data in the bin as soon as ot visits 10 URLs.
+6.Saves the data in the bin as soon as it visits 10 URLs.

 Features: